jeremy-ebinum/stw-pricing-table/README.md

-# Part of the Sketch to Website Series
+# Sketch to Website Series

 Written with **HTML**, **CSS** and **JavaScript** by _Jeremy Ebinum_.